zegetech/zegetech.github.io/_posts/2018-10-29-developing-with-docker.md

 The `--service-ports` flag will publish the ports specified in the compose file, which the `run` command doesn't publish by default.
 The ports can also be supplied with the `-p` flag to avoid collision with containers that may already be running.

+Note that the `docker-compose.yml` file we use here doesn't depend on the image we built earlier, but uses `jekyll/jekyll:latest`.
+This particular image is an official image provided by the Jekyll team and hosted on [Docker hub](https://hub.docker.com/), free for anyone to use.
+Similar images are to be found for a huge number of stacks you might want to build with.
+These essentially negate the need for a `Dockerfile` unless you're using a highly customized environment.

+## Shell access to the container

 When things break, as they normally do, or when you want to evolve your environment, a shell into the container is invaluable.
 We can open a shell into an already running container by running:
 ~~~